William Flores: Honors

 In 2000, twenty years after the collision, Flores was formally honored for his bravery.
 Flores was posthumously awarded the Coast Guard Medal.
 The Coast Guard Medal is the highest non-combat bravery award of the United States Coast Guard.

+Coast Guard Medal Citation

 In November 2011, the Coast Guard named its third Sentinel class cutter USCGC William Flores.
 All the vessels in this class are to be named after heroic members of the Coast Guard.

 "Your Son is Gone," was the last of five Coast Guard marching cadences nominated for Coast Guard Boot Camp's Top Cadence of 2012.
 The cadence chronicles the last surviving minutes of Seaman Apprentice William R. Flores aboard Coast Guard Cutter Blackthorn January 28, 1980.

 St. Petersburg, and the Coast Guard, each held commemorative events to mark the 40th anniversary of Flores' heroic act, in late January 2020.
 A recently completed life size concrete statue of Flores was unveiled at the ceremony.
 It will be placed offshore, near the site of the sinking.

 In May 2021, Flores was awarded the Texas Legislative Medal of Honor for his actions on USCGC Blackthorn.